 The console for the Bat Sonar resembles "The Listening Post", Mark Hasen and Ben Rubin's dynamic portrait of online communication, especially when Lucius Fox and Batman switch it off.
 The installation is currently on display at the Science Museum in London.

 This film held the box-office record for the largest opening weekend of all time.
-It made $158,411,483 in its first weekend of release.
+It made 158,411,483 dollars in its first weekend of release.
 Another superhero sequel, Spider-Man 3 (2007), set the record the previous summer.
-Dark Knight held it until the release of Harry Potter and the Deathly Hallows: Part 2 (2011) which had an opening weekend of $169,189,427, which was later beaten by The Avengers (2012) (another superhero movie) with $200.3 million.
+Dark Knight held it, until the release of Harry Potter and the Deathly Hallows: Part 2 (2011), which had an opening weekend of 169,189,427 dollars, which was later beaten by The Avengers (2012), with 200.3 million dollars.
 This is the fourth Batman movie to break the opening weekend record following Batman (1989), Batman Returns (1992), and Batman Forever (1995).

 IMAX camera technician/consultant Wayne Baker has a cameo that is the only close up shot in the IMAX format in the film.
 He sits on the loading dock and reacts to the Batpod emerging from the wreckage of the Batmobile.